VeraCologne/LearningBlog/content/posts/2019-04-29-back-to-work.md

 ---
 layout: post
-title:  "The One Where I Go Back to Work"
+title:  "The One where I Go Back to Work"
 date:   2019-04-29 19:55:00 +0200
 tags:
 - extreme programming